ben-tilden/personal-MIDI-setup/README.md

 * the ability to clear a single channel, or all channels at once
 * for the Volca Drum, the program offers the option to quantize pitch for either one or both of the current patch's parts

-At this point, I wouldn't expect this to be used by anyone else (hence the 'Personal' in the title) but if so, hopefully the full documentation in the linked worksheet [here](https://docs.google.com/spreadsheets/d/1m3_4BjN57dsS56sorsvP24aNKYUUQdjAftF5MF5CxXU/edit?usp=sharing) would be enough to grasp which buttons do what, at least.
+At this point, I wouldn't expect this to be used by anyone else (hence the 'Personal' in the title) but if so, hopefully the full documentation in the linked worksheet above would be enough to grasp which buttons do what, at least.

+## Other Notes and Thoughts

 Please note - at the moment the program currently takes up a large amount of processing power, and can be inconsistent in loading.
 Usually loading the scene a couple of times will eventually lead to a successful load, however it may be best and most reliable to remove a channel or two from the mix, which is fairly arbitrary.